Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/jira.md

 - Your Jira language setting is a language other than English

     !!! example
-        When the plugin tries to access the summary of some issues, it will look for a field with name `summary` by default.
+        When the plugin tries to access the test environments of issues, it will look for a field with name `Test Environments` by default.
-        However, if Jira is set to French for example, it will return a field called `résumé` instead.
+        However, if Jira is set to French for example, it will return a field called `Environnements de Test` instead.

         In these situations, the plugin will display an error message containing the fields it received and their IDs.
-The ID of field `Résumé` could then be copied to the [`summary` option](#summary), fixing the error in future uploads:
+The ID of field `Environnements de Test` could then be copied to the [`testEnvironments` option](#testenvironments), fixing the error in future uploads:

         ```hl_lines="5"
-        Failed to fetch Jira field ID for field with name: summary
+        Failed to fetch Jira field ID for field with name: Test Environments
         Make sure the field actually exists and that your Jira language settings did not modify the field's name

         Available fields:
-          name: Résumé,       id: summary
+          name: Environnements de Test, id: customfield_11805
           name: Type de Test,           id: customfield_42069
           ...
         ```